 I don’t like to serve cold sauce with warm meals.
 Cranberry sauce needs to be stored in the fridge.
 But if you take it out half an hour before serving, it has chance to come to room temperature.

-Not only does it not make your dinner cold, the flavours are more developed and forward.
+Not only does it not make your dinner cold, the flavours are more developed and prominent.
 This is true for most food kept in the fridge.

 Just like with my smooth sauce version, I use this chunky cranberry sauce on my Leftover Roast Dinner Pizza and in my Cranberry Dumpling Dipping Sauce which I serve with Turkey Steamed Chinese Dumplings.